What is XIRR in Mutual Funds and Why is it Important?

 XIRR plays a vital role in the calculation of internal rate of return when investments are not in uniform.
 We know in each SIP mutual fund is treated as a separate investment, the final value is considered a redemption, and the formula calculates the annual growth rate of the investment.
 Unlike CAGR, XIRR calculations are real-life scenarios, that multiple inflows and one or more outflows.

-In below you can see a few key reasons why XISS is important in mutual fund investing.
+XIRR matters because it is the only common metric that reports your actual, date-specific performance rather than an idealised one.
+In below you can see a few key reasons why XIRR is important in mutual fund investing.

 Benefits of Calculate XIRR in Mutual Fund